ssulei7/ssulei7.github.io/content/posts/04-06-2021-saucelabs-azure-pipelines/index.md

 3. A test case / job id orginating from a particular build.

-Essentially, what we can do with this is generate a static html file via a quick command line application (or within your test automation framework, depedent on requirements) containing all of the videos of our executed test cases from our job as an artifact within our pipeline by utilizing a html publish task in the AzDO market place: [Publish HTML](https://marketplace.visualstudio.com/items?itemName=JakubRumpca.azure-pipelines-html-report).
+Essentially, what we can do with this is generate a static html file via a quick command line application (or within your test automation framework, d on requirements) containing all of the videos of our executed test cases from our job as an artifact within our pipeline by utilizing a html publish task in the AzDO market place: [Publish HTML](https://marketplace.visualstudio.com/items?itemName=JakubRumpca.azure-pipelines-html-report).

 With that being said, the example I will be demonstrating in this post is utilizing an API client for Saucelabs I created in Go to retrieve build related information of my test execution in which I generate my reports off of.